kalendar/assessments/srl/metacognition/evaluation/low-summary.md

 1. As you work on assignment, ask yourself "Do I seem to be learning what I am supposed to?"
 2. After you complete an assignment, ask yourself, "What was the most important thing I learned?" or "What can I do better next time?"

-Keep a list of learning strategies that seem to work best for you and discard those that don’t work.
+Keep a list of learning strategies that seem to work best for you and discard those that don't work.